-The penalties for DUI (driving under the influence) and DWI (driving while intoxicated) offenses can be very serious.
-If you've been arrested for DUI or DWI and want to fight the charge, you should understand all of the defenses that may be available to you.
-By mounting a viable defense, you might help persuade the prosecution to drop or reduce the charges, prevent the suspension of your driver's license, or even get an acquittal after a trial.
+The penalties for a DUI (driving under the influence) (also called "DWI" (driving while intoxicated)) offense can be serious.
+If you've been arrested for DUI and want to fight the charge, you should understand all of the available defenses.
+With a viable defense, you might be able to persuade the prosecution to drop or reduce the charges, prevent the suspension of your driver's license, or win an acquittal at trial.

 1 | 2